cap-js/print/README.md

 This annotation does the following things in the background:

-- Adds an action `print` to the annotated entity.
+- Adds an action `print` to the annotated entity with the following parameters:
+  * `Queue`: Name of the print queue to use
+  * `Copies`: Number of copies to print
+  * `File`: Only added if the entity has multiple `LargeBinary` attributes.
+Allows selecting whicn file should be printed.
+Make sure the `LargeBinary` properties are annotated with `@Common.Label`
 - This action is added to the UI and a handler is generated to process the print request.
 - An entity `PrintServiceQueues` is added to the service to provide available print queues in a value help.
+- An entity `PrintServiceFiles` is added to the service to provide available files in a value help (only if multiple `LargeBinary` attributes exist).

 ## Manual usage